Financial-Times/o-gallery/README.md

 In both cases there must be an root element already in the DOM to construct the Gallery in.
 The root element must not be set to `display: none`, either directly or via an ancestor element, otherwise the Gallery will be unable to calculate its item widths and will not work correctly.

+*Note*: a Gallery may behave oddly when an ancestor element is set to `display: table` causing issues with the Gallery sizing (see https://github.com/Financial-Times/o-gallery/issues/44 for more details).

 Galleries can be constructed in three ways:

 1. Declaratively from HTML source